- What fellowships are available?

 We welcome nominations for all our programs.
-In addition, interested applicants may apply directly, without a nomination, but must have a letter of recommendation.
+In addition, interested applicants may apply directly, without a nomination.
 Nominations can be submitted via our website using the online form.

 - I was nominated for a fellowship.
 Do I still need a letter of recommendation?

 - Can my letter of recommendation and/or transcript be sent in separately from my application?

 Political Studies/Summer Course applicants who received a nomination from a professor or Hertog alum have the option, but are not required to submit a letter of recommendation.
-War Studies applicants should submit TWO letters.
+War Studies applicants should submit two letters.

 Letters can be submitted in one of three ways: